SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 ## Active Decisions

-1. **Scheduling Strategy**: Implementing twice-daily posting with randomized times in morning and evening windows
-2. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
-3. **State Persistence**: Using a local JSON file to track last used template and posting times
-4. **Schedule Regeneration**: Creating new random schedules at midnight each day
-5. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
-6. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
-7. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
-8. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
-9. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
-10. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
-11. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
-12. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
-13. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
-14. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
-15. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
-16. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
-17. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
-18. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
-19. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
-20. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
-21. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
-22. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
-23. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
-24. **Image Generation**: Using Puppeteer for headless browser rendering
-25. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
-26. **Emotional Themes**: Implemented support for various emotional themes in templates
-27. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
-28. **Content Generation Service**: Used TypeScript interfaces for better type safety
-29. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
-30. **Error Handling**: Added error handling for all potential failure points
-31. **Structured Content Generation**: Created a specialized method for generating structured content
-32. **Compatibility**: Maintained compatibility with the existing AiServiceClient
+1. **OpenRouter Integration**: Using OpenRouter to access free, open-source models like Mistral and Llama
+2. **Model Selection**: Using mistralai/mistral-7b-instruct as the primary model due to its good balance of quality and speed
+3. **Fallback Strategy**: Implementing automatic fallbacks to other free models when the primary model fails
+4. **Enhanced Prompting**: Creating specialized prompts for free models with clear instructions and formatting
+5. **Mock Content System**: Expanding topic-specific templates for high-quality offline operation
+6. **Scheduling Strategy**: Implementing twice-daily posting with randomized times in morning and evening windows
+7. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
+8. **State Persistence**: Using a local JSON file to track last used template and posting times
+9. **Schedule Regeneration**: Creating new random schedules at midnight each day
+10. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
+11. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
+12. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
+13. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
+14. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
+15. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
+16. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
+17. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
+18. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
+19. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
+20. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
+21. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
+22. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
+23. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
+24. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
+25. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
+26. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
+27. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
+28. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
+29. **Image Generation**: Using Puppeteer for headless browser rendering
+30. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
+31. **Emotional Themes**: Implemented support for various emotional themes in templates
+32. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
+33. **Content Generation Service**: Used TypeScript interfaces for better type safety
+34. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
+35. **Error Handling**: Added error handling for all potential failure points
+36. **Structured Content Generation**: Created a specialized method for generating structured content
+37. **Compatibility**: Maintained compatibility with the existing AiServiceClient

 ## Next Steps

+1. **Test OpenRouter Integration**:
+   - Test each free model with various prompts
+   - Verify that the fallback mechanism works correctly
+   - Test the enhanced prompt engineering for better outputs
+   - Measure response times and quality for different models

+2. **Evaluate Model Quality**:
+   - Compare outputs from different free models
+   - Document the strengths and weaknesses of each model
+   - Identify the best models for different content types
+   - Fine-tune system prompts based on evaluation results

+3. **Test Instagram Content Generation**:
+   - Test content generation with various topics
+   - Verify that generated content works well with templates
+   - Test the entire workflow from generation to posting
+   - Compare quality of AI-generated vs. mock content

-1. **Test Daily Scheduler**:
+4. **Test Daily Scheduler**:
    - Test the scheduler with different time windows
    - Verify that template rotation works correctly
    - Test state persistence between restarts
    - Ensure proper error handling for failed posts

-2. **Deploy Scheduler to Production**:
+5. **Deploy Scheduler to Production**:
    - Set up PM2 for process management
    - Configure automatic startup after system reboots
    - Implement monitoring and alerting

-3. **Test Motivation-Accent Template**:
+6. **Test Motivation-Accent Template**:
    - Test the template with different content types and lengths
    - Verify that the word highlighting works correctly
    - Test with various emotionalHook and actionStep combinations
    - Ensure responsive sizing works well for different content lengths

-4. **Test Self-Love Gradient Template**:
+7. **Test Self-Love Gradient Template**:
    - Test the template with different content types and lengths
    - Verify that the pill alignment is correct in all cases
    - Test across different topics and themes

-5. **Create Additional Templates**:
+8. **Create Additional Templates**:
    - Create more template variations with different styles
    - Explore other color schemes and typography options
    - Create templates for different emotional tones

-6. **Test Instagram Posting**:
+9. **Test Instagram Posting**:
    - Test the fixed single image posting functionality
    - Verify that the Cloudinary integration works properly
    - Document the Instagram posting workflow

-7. **Test Cloudinary Integration**:
+10. **Test Cloudinary Integration**:
     - Verify that images are properly uploaded to Cloudinary
     - Test the cleanup process after successful posting
     - Ensure error handling works correctly when Cloudinary operations fail

-8. **Test Updated Template**:
+11. **Test Updated Template**:
     - Verify that the updated heading appears correctly in generated images
     - Test with different content topics to ensure it works with various content types

-9. **Test Mock Mode**:
+12. **Test Mock Mode**:
     - Test the mock mode functionality with various topics
     - Validate the quality of the predefined templates
     - Add more topic-specific templates for common use cases

-10. **Test Automation Script**:
+13. **Test Automation Script**:
     - Test the new script with various topics and templates
     - Verify the end-to-end process works correctly
     - Document usage examples and patterns

-11. **Content Generation Testing**:
+14. **Content Generation Testing**:
     - Create example scripts using the new generateEmotionalContent method
     - Test with various topics and emotional themes
     - Validate output quality and consistency

-12. **Template Improvements**:
+15. **Template Improvements**:
     - Create additional template variations
     - Add more visual design options
     - Implement advanced typography features

 ## Implementation Considerations
+- Evaluate if mistralai/mistral-7b-instruct continues to be the best primary model
+- Monitor OpenRouter API for new free models that might offer better performance
+- Consider implementing a model quality evaluation framework
+- Explore different system prompt strategies to improve output quality
+- Monitor rate limits with free models and adjust usage patterns if needed
+- Consider adding telemetry to track which models perform best for different topics
+- Implement a cache layer to prevent redundant API calls for similar prompts
+- Test different temperature settings for optimal creativity vs. consistency
 - Consider adjusting the morning and evening time windows based on audience engagement patterns
 - Implement analytics to track post performance by time of day
 - Explore more template rotation strategies (e.g., weighted, least recently used)